Koha-Community/Koha/misc/release_notes/README.txt

  didn't succeed

 Install and test the translations
- ./install.pl will install every translation in the po dir
+ ./translate install will install every translation in the po dir

 Upload the translations to translate.koha.org
  This is generally done by deleting the database and importing